jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/UnifiedFit.rst

    :align: center
    :height: 400px

-In the top part  select “Use Indra 2 data”, or “Use QRS data” or none checkbox and then select data as seen below and push button graph.
+In the top part are :ref:`standard data selection tools <DataSelection>` .
+Select “Use Indra 2 data”, or “Use QRS data” or none checkbox and then select data as seen below and push button graph.

 .. image:: media/UnifiedFit2.png
    :align: center